wearechilli/vite-generator-chilli/README.md

-# Chilli Boilerplate
+# Chilli starter project for Craft CMS

-Based on Craft CMS and Vite for frontend tooling
+A starter project based on nitro, craft cms & vite.js

-## Setup
+## ⚙️ Setup
 Setup your nitro container based upon this boilerplate.
 Make sure to use **PHP 7.4** to use **webp** images.
 This is because Imagick has not yet been updated to work with PHP 8.

     nitro create wearechilli/vite-generator-chilli your-site-folder